rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 ### 10.7.2 Quick Guide to Processing Photographs

 Generally speaking, in collections where photographs are only one of the formats, the photographic value of the material is usually incidental.
 In these cases, item level arrangement and description is almost never warranted.
 Photographs can be arranged and described at the file level and will mostly not be sleeved.
-Photographs that are attached to paper documents or part of subject files should be left in their original locations; see [6.5.1 Separating materials: Attachments](#651-attachments) for additional guidance on when and how to separate photos.
+Photographs that are attached to paper documents or part of subject files should be left in their original locations; see [10.5.1 Separating materials: Attachments](#1051-attachments) for additional guidance on when and how to separate photos.
 If photos are put at increased risk of degradation because of their proximity to newsprint or other formats in a subject file, use folder inserts to segregate the photographs.
 Early or rare photographic formats may require additional considerations, even in a mixed format collection.
 Fragile photographs should always be sleeved and stored with care.

-For additional guidelines and detailed information about processing photographs, see [below].
+For additional guidelines and detailed information about processing photographs, see [11.1 Format-Specific Procedures](.

 ### 10.7.3 Processing Audiovisual Media
 Content owner: **Anicka Austin**

-[So you found some cassette tapes...this section still needs to be updated.]
+[This section needs to be updated.]

 Audiovisual materials can be described separately by format or intellectually with other records by function.
 Physically, sound and video recordings should be housed in audiovisual (AV) masters boxes.
 For preservation purposes, sound and video recordings should be housed separately when possible.
 When working with a small amount of recordings, everything can be housed together in one box.